awsdocs/amazon-s3-userguide/doc_source/RequesterPaysBuckets.md

 + The request is anonymous \(HTTP code 403\)\.
 + The request is a SOAP request\.

-For more information about configuring Requester Pays buckets, see [Enabling Requester Pays on a bucket](RequesterPaysExamples.md)\.
+For more information about configuring Requester Pays buckets, see [Configuring Requester Pays on a bucket](RequesterPaysExamples.md)\.